|

 Through Paphlagonia with a donkey

-Today when travel has become impersonal, we find in this book a personal account.
+An adventure in the Turkish Isfendyars Author: David R. Beasley ISBN: 0-915317-00-1 PRICE: $25.00 Cdn & US Today when travel has become impersonal, we find in this book a personal account.
 Here are fresh and highly individualistic impressions of the Turkish people living in the wilderness of the Isfendyar Mountains on the coast of the Black Sea.
 Starting in complete ignorance and with no preconceptions David Beasley and through him the reader experience the warmth, generosity and touching enthusiasm of the Turks for contact with a foreigner.
 Through Paphlagonia With A Donkey is an awakening of a Westerner to an Eastern culture on the one hand, and an amusing, sometimes sympathetic appreciation of the independent personality of the donkey, Bobby, on the other.
+"One hundred times better than Steinbeck's Travels with Charley."

 LIBRARY METHODOLOGY

-This item is only available from
+Beasley's Guide to Library Research This item is only available from

 Beasley's Guide to Library Research (University of Toronto Press: 2000).
 "Suitable for novice and experienced researcher alike, this revised classic is an invaluable tool for locating and using materials from research libraries anywhere in the world."
 "This book is ideal - in size, price, scope, and content - for a first course in 'fact finding' at either undergraduate or graduate levels."

+"Beasley writes clearly; he includes useful information on the many services of research libraries; and he communicates well the excitement of conducting research at a major library.
 "I recently came across your book.
 It so impressed me that I purchased several copies for my firm's own library and have recommended it to our entire research staff."

 AMERICAN THEATER